Project Phoenix is a collaborative enterprise spearheaded by Arizona Blockchain Initiative in partnership with socially conscious organizations.

-Our community project is our mesh network project, it applies decentralized technology to bring network access to underserved communities in Phoenix.
-This way, we will provide the tools to gain the skills needed to fulfill existing I.T. jobs in Arizona -through our Tech Pathways project..
+Our mesh network project applies decentralized technology to bring network access to underserved communities in Phoenix.
+Through offline libraries we will provide the tools to gain the skills needed to fulfill existing I.T. jobs in Arizona -through our Tech Pathways project..

-In order to create sustainability, we will be empowering and educating the community in building the network, providing the knowledge to maintain it, and creating a path to keep it viable over time.
+In order to create sustainability, we will be empowering and educating the community in building the network, providing the knowledge to maintain it, and creating a path to keeping it viable over time.

-Increase internet access to underserved communities through decentralized wireless technology.
+Increase knowledge access to underserved communities through decentralized wireless technology.

 Empower community members to be prepared to manage and maintain their community network to stay connected.

-Our pilot project will be located between 7th Avenue and 7th Street, from Broadway Road to Southern Road.
+Our pilot project will be located between 7th Avenue and 7th Street, from Broadway Road to Baseline Road.